maxijonson/gpt-turbo/README.md

 - [Library](./packages/lib/): An isomorphic JavaScript library that allows you to interact with the Chat Completion API.
 - [CLI](./packages/cli/): A command-line interface for interacting with the library.
 (Built with React!)
 - [Web](./packages/web/): A web app, similar to ChatGPT, for interacting with the library.
+- [Nest](./packages/nest/): A NestJS backend, for interacting with the library via a REST API.

 ## Development